tsanko/angular-multiline-ellipsis/README.md

 ## Params

-lines		- Required.
+lines		- Optional.
 How many lines to be visible.
+Defaults to 3.

 height		- Optional.
 Height of the element.
+Defaults to 75(px).

 lineHeight	- Optional.
 Text line height.
+Defaults to 25(px).

-At least one of the OPTIONAL params need to accompany 'lines'.
+If 'lines' is set at least one of the other OPTIONAL params need to accompany it.

 ## Examples